techterrorproject/CampusConnect/README.md

 - **Events** – running & upcoming events with details
 - **Notes & Slides** – upload, download, and search study materials
 - **Contact** – basic contact page

 ---

-## 👥 About the project

-CampusConnect was built by a team of 5 members as part of our Web Engineering course.
-It’s a learning project meant to practice building a real, useful web application for campus life.

-All users have the same type of account — so students, teachers, and staff can equally use every feature.

----